ni/niveristand-aim-arinc664-custom-device/CONTRIBUTING.md

-# Contributing to niveristand-aim-afdx-custom-device
+# Contributing to niveristand-aim-arinc664-custom-device

-Contributions to niveristand-aim-afdx-custom-device are welcome from all!
+Contributions to niveristand-aim-arinc664-custom-device are welcome from all!

 niveristand-aim-afdx-custom-device is managed via [git](https://git-scm.com), with the canonical upstream repository hosted on [GitHub](https://github.com/ni/<reponame>/).